-The City will utilize its Emergency Solutions Grant funds to prevent homelessness and provide funding to Water of Life for its rapid rehousing program.
+The City will utilize its ESG funds to prevent homelessness and provide funding to Water of Life for its rapid rehousing program.
 This program will provide rental assistance and security deposits.
-The HEAP grant will assist lower income person with utility assistance.
-The CoC is also developing resources of information (such as 2-1-1) to better serve individuals who are homeless or at risk of becoming homeless.
-In addition, the CoC is working to implement a database using real time information from intake and assessment that is housed in the Homeless Management Information System (HIMS).
+The COC is also developing informational resources (such as 2-1-1) to better serve individuals who are homeless or at risk of becoming homeless.
+In addition, the COC is working to implement a database using real time information from intake and assessment that is housed in the Homeless Management Information System (HIMS).
 Collectively these strategies will help minimize duplication of effort and better connect the most vulnerable individuals and families, chronically homeless, and people at risk of becoming homeless to appropriate resources.

-In addition, the City Police Department has a memorandum of understanding with the San Bernardino County Department of Behavioral Health to provide dedicated, nonfinancial office space for rapid access to those in mental health crisis through their Triage, Engagement and Support Teams (TEST) and their mobile Community Crisis Response Teams (CCRT).
+In addition, the City Police Department has a memorandum of understanding with the San Bernardino County Department of Behavioral Health to provide dedicated, nonfinancial office space for rapid access to those in mental health crisis through their Triage, Engagement and Support Teams (TEST) and their mobile

+Community Crisis Response Teams (CCRT).